-There are various data models used by both the web front end and only a single data model used by the coincidence processor

-8.1.1.1 Coincidence Processor Data Model

-The event model is the most important, yet simplest, data object in the entire project.
+There are various data models used by both the web front end and only a single data model used by the coincidence processor 8.1.1 Coincidence Processor Data Model.
+The eventProc model is the most important, yet simplest, data object in the entire project.
 This object has these following fields {

-EnergyChannel: double,

-TimeInClockCycles: double,
+EnergyChannel : double, TimeInClockCycles : double, Slot: int, Channel: int

-Both fields need processing to be meaningful in the context of this processor code.
+Both EnergyChannel, and TimeInClockCycles fields need processing to be meaningful in the context of this processor code.
 The energy field needs to be calibrated using the method described in section 2.2.
 The time field needs to be calibrated using the frequency of the XIA data logger, which in our case is a 250MHz system.
 Which means that each clock cycle has a period of 4ns.
+The Slot and Channel field keep track of the specific detector being used as 2 detectors can be attached to different pixie-16 cards inserted into the same XIA cage.